United States of America

 Subway

 Most of the big cities in the USA are linked via Amtrak trains.
 These are best on the coasts, and especially good in the Bos-Wash Corridor.
 You can also do long-distance journeys on the trains, but just remember how big the country is.
 Going from New York to Los Angeles will take 3 days, and cost $800+ for a bed.
-If you plan on doing a lot of train travel, Amtrak offer some good money-saving passes.
+If you plan on doing a lot of train travel, Amtrak offers some good money-saving passes.

 Although the train would be a memorable and scenic journey, the normal method of long-distance transport is flying.
 This will be cheaper and a lot faster than the train.
-New York to Los Angeles would take 6 hours, and cost around $150.
+Flying from New York to Los Angeles would take 6 hours, and cost around $150.
 Driving coast to coast is also a popular thing to do.
 The great American road trip!

 Most large cities will have some sort of subway system, and these are normally pretty cheap and easy to use.
 Other cities, such as Portland, have light rail systems which work like an overground subway.
 There are no subway systems in Hawaii or Alaska, but Alaska does have its own railroad!
 It is very scenic.